PRIDE-Archive/pride-web/public/markdown/pridesubmissiontool/content.md

 In this stage, you should choose the files to be submitted.
 Files can be added by clicking on the highlighted button.

+Note : It is recommended to name your file in a self descriptive way, for instance : experimentname_samplename_replicates_fractions.
+We only accept A-Za-z0-9_. in file names.
+Please remove any other special characters from your file name.

 ![Add files](../markdown/pridesubmissiontool/files/add-files.png)

 > Depending on the [files provided](./pridefileformats) and the type of submission, the tool will try to link the relation between files and also the file type.